 What is Operation ID?

 Operation Identification (Operation ID) is a citizen's burglary prevention program for use in homes and businesses.
-The Operation ID program involves marking property with an identifying number as a means of discouraging burglary and theft.
+The Operation ID program involves marking property with an identifying number and recording serial numbers as a means of discouraging burglary and theft.
 It also provides police with a way to identify property should it be stolen and recovered.
 In communities where it has been properly implemented, Operation ID has shown dramatic results in burglary reduction.

 Operation ID has two basic Components

 1. Engrave you valuables with your drivers license number so your property can be easily traced and identified as yours.
 Please note - DO NOT USE your Social Security Number.
 That number is tied to financial documents, and can be used by criminals.

 -Your Drivers License Number or ID Number and year of expiration

 -Engrave in two locations, one that can be easily seen and one that cannot be easily seen